dmx-systems/dmx-platform/README.md

 All third party components incorporated into the DMX Software are licensed under the original license provided by the owner of the applicable component.

-### Disclaimer

-DMX is under heavy development.
-While you can do productive work with it, DMX does not meet professional standards yet.
-At least there are lacks in a) security, b) robustness, and c) usability.
-Do not put sensitive data in DMX, in particular when you setup DMX for network access.
-Be aware that data loss may occur when you use DMX improperly.
-The DMX developers assume no liability for lost or compromised data.
-Please keep this in mind when using this software.

 ------------
 Aug 7, 2020